samjamesobrien/TicTacToe/README.md

 _Tip: Simple implementation is fine, copy the implementation that added Horatio._

-## 3. Fix the run.sh script

-There is a `run.sh` and `test.sh` script in the top directory of the repo.

-### 3.1 Fix the script
-It isn't working for some reason when we call `./run.sh` from a normal terminal, but is working when we call `bash run.sh` can you fix it?

-_Hint: Is there a problem with the file permissions?_

-## 4. Fix the code & pass the tests
+## 3. Fix the code & pass the tests

 The run script is fixed, but it is obvious that there are failing tests.